jeamick/indigo/about.md

 I graduated in Financial Engineering at [ESILV](https://www.esilv.fr/en/programmes/masters-program/) supervised by Prof. Cyril Grunspan in Paris.
 I did my undergraduate studies in Mathematics for Engineering in Lyon

 I am currently working as a Software Engineer at PwC Experience Center in Zurich.
-I am mostly using Python, C++ as my daily languages there to do some Innovation Tools concerning Blockchain & Finance.
+I am mostly using Python, C++ & recently Rust as my daily languages there to do some Innovation Tools concerning Blockchain & Finance.
 In terms of Finance, I am involved in Financial Engineering & others projects concerning digital transformation.
 I have many tech hobbies such as Blockchain and Artificial Intelligence .
-I am really into it since 3 years by reading about it concerning every kind of subject, by attending meetups like [Asseth](https://www.asseth.fr/), [Hackathons](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/) and [Conferences](https://ethcc.io/) .
+I am really into it since 3 years by reading about it concerning Finance mostly, by attending meetups like [Asseth](https://www.asseth.fr/), [Hackathons](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/) and [Conferences](https://ethcc.io/) .
 My main open-source projects right now is Open Mined & Ares, an open-source community focused on researching, developing, and promoting tools for secure, privacy-preserving, value-aligned artificial intelligence: [OpenMined](https://www.openmined.org/).
 Ares is an Data-Vizualisation library for reports purely in python: [Ares](https://github.com/jeamick/ares-visual)